alexrudall/ruby-openai/README.md

 ## Testing GPT-4

-Since GPT-4 isn't widely available yet, and this project aims to be as includsive as possible, specs that test GPT-4 models require an additinoal enviroment variable to be set.
-To test GPT-4 models simply set `GPT4=true` in your environment or on the command line like this: `GPT4=true bundle exec rspec`.
+Since GPT-4 isn't widely available as of July 2023, and this project aims to be as inclusive as possible, specs that test GPT-4 models will not run unless an environment variable is set.
+To test GPT-4 models, set `GPT4=true` in your environment or on the command line like this: `GPT4=true bundle exec rspec`.

 ## Contributing